byunw/byunw.github.io/_pages/machine-learning-fundamentals.md

 $$
 \text{Mean}
-= is the sum of all numbers divided by their count
+= the sum of all numbers divided by their count
 $$